 11.1 The University is happy to consider applications for deferred entry for undergraduate students.
 Decisions on such applications will be made according to the usual criteria.

 11.2 All other applicants should normally make their application in the year prior to which they wish to study.
-If they subsequently wish to defer they should make their request in writing to the Undergraduate Admissions Office.
-Applicants for Undergraduate programmes will be allowed to defer their application for one year only.
+If they subsequently wish to defer they should make their request in writing to the Admissions Office.
+Applicants will be allowed to defer their application for one year only.
 If after that deferral period, the applicant wishes to postpone entry for a further year, they will be asked to reapply.
-Deferrals for PGCE programmes will only be approved by the relevant Programme Director.
+Deferrals for PGCE programmes will only be approved by the relevant Course Lead.

 12.1 The University will admit students who are under the age of 18.
 Under the law such applicants are considered to be children and special procedures need to be put in place to ensure that the University undertakes its duty of care.
-Please contact the Head of Admissions and Student Data Returns for a copy pf the procedures for the admission of students under the age of 18.
+Please contact the Head of Admissions for a copy of the procedures for the admission of students under the age of 18.

 13.1 Applicants are invited to declare any disability on the relevant application form.
 Such students are considered according to the Admissions Protocol for Students with Additional Requirements is attached at Appendix A.